-Once she is finished with her tirade (don’t interrupt her – just let it flow), repeat what you said in #2.
+Once she is finished with her tirade (don’t interrupt her – just let it flow), reflect what you heard and set your boundary.
 Remember, this shows that you are giving her attention by listening without interrupting.
 You are also holding steady and not reacting negatively to her request for attention.

 Repeat this process as often as necessary to let her know that you both hear her concerns and will remain firm in your parenting.

-This approach to controversial conversations with your teenage daughters will, instead of escalating and then devolving into despair, prove to your daughter that you both hear her and are still keeping her safe in the world.
+This approach to difficult conversations with your teenage daughter will, instead of escalating and then devolving into despair, prove to your daughter that you both hear her and are still keeping her safe in the world.
 She may not like how you choose to keep her safe, but she will respect you for it (but don’t expect her to tell you that!).

 This applies to any controversy you encounter with your teenage daughter.
-Whether she is fighting you about eating or not eating, wearing a teeny tiny skirt, going to a party, painting her room black, staying in her room all day, or going to therapy appointments, the approach is the same: listen, acknowledge, and state your decision clearly and consistently.
+Whether she is fighting you about eating or not eating, wearing a teeny tiny skirt, going to a party, painting her room black, or staying in her room all day, the approach is the same: listen, acknowledge, and state your boundary clearly and consistently.

-So – it’s OK – in fact it’s totally normal, and would be weird if you didn’t – if sometimes you feel deep anger, rage and even hate when your teenage daughter is raging rudely at you.
+So – it’s OK – in fact, it’s totally normal and would be weird if you didn’t – if sometimes you feel deep anger, rage and even despair when your teenage daughter is raging rudely at you.
 Take a breath, and remember that her baby self is trying to get the attention it needs.
 Rather than engaging with the very unreasonable baby self, stay compassionate and firm in the face of what may feel very much like insanity.
-Trust us, it works!